MirrorNetworking/Mirror/doc/Articles/Guides/Communications/RemoteActions.md

 ## Arguments to Remote Actions

 The arguments passed to ServerRpc and ClientRpc calls are serialized and sent over the network.
-You can use any [supported mirror type](../DataTypes.md).
+You can use any [supported MirrorNG type](../DataTypes.md).

 Arguments to remote actions cannot be sub-components of game objects, such as script instances or Transforms.